Learning how to use cognitive defusion to reduce stress

 (8) If a difficult or painful feeling arises, simply acknowledge it.
 Say to yourself, “I notice myself having a feeling of boredom/impatience/frustration.”
 Place those thoughts on leaves and allow them float along.

-(9) From time to time, your thoughts may hook you and distract you from being fully present in this exercise.
+(9) Occasionally, your thoughts may hook you and distract you from being fully present in this exercise.
 This is normal.
 As soon as you realize that you have become sidetracked, gently bring your attention back to the visualization exercise.

 Let your thoughts come and go like clouds